 What we noticed while we were at Qualtrics, and why we got so excited to leave and found Clozd, even though Qualtrics was on the brink of either going public or being acquired by a big company like SAP, was that as we looked at the various feedback programs that Qualtrics helps run for its clients, things like NPS or customer satisfaction measurement, or employee experience and engagement measurement, or discrete market research projects like product tests, or brand awareness studies.

 Those are all incredibly important, but for a company like Qualtrics, we looked around and we said what feedback is most important to us as a business?
 For us, we really felt strongly that it was understanding why customers were or weren't coming in the front door in the first place.

 Something like NPS can measure how happy or loyal they are as an existing customer.
 But win-loss is what helps you understand perception from the evaluation process and why people are deciding to move forward with your solution or not.

 That's incredibly important, especially for B2B brands that are selling something of significant size or value.

 Once you acknowledge how important win-loss analysis is, and the impact it can have on all those areas of your business, the next step is to try and secure executive sponsorship, especially as a product marketer.

-You've got so many different priorities, you've got a limited budget, if you can have buy-in from the executive team to help implement the program and fund the program initially, but then also to be ready to adopt the findings and feedback, that's going to be crucial for the success of the program.
+You've got so many different priorities, and you've got a limited budget, if you can have buy-in from the executive team to help implement the program and fund the program initially, but then also to be ready to adopt the findings and feedback, that's going to be crucial for the success of the program.

-The best in class win-loss programs that we've seen are ones that are cross-functional initiatives, again, often led by product marketing, but they're very good at working and engaging with leaders from other functions like product, sales, marketing, and the C suite.
+The best-in-class win-loss programs that we've seen are ones that are cross-functional initiatives, again, often led by product marketing, but they're very good at working and engaging with leaders from other functions like product, sales, marketing, and the C suite.

 We've even seen in many cases, companies pool budgets from multiple functions to fund the win-loss program, because it has so much impact for different organizations.